Workride vs Northride: The NZ Ride to Work Scheme Guide for Employers and Employees

 Getting Started at Cycleways, Christchurch Bike Shop

 We are an experienced WorkRide and NorthRide provider with a knowledgeable team that can help you with both schemes.
 Once your company is setup on either scheme, we're more than happy to help you find that next ride.
-You can get an idea for what bike you want on the website now.
+You can get an idea for what bike you want on the website.
 Shop bikes.

 Frequently Asked Questions